EiTaNBaRiBoA/GoldGdt/README.md

 - Jumping
 - Surfing

+If you have any issues or suggestions, please relay those to me!

 Once this project is considered fully feature complete, I will work towards turning GoldGdt into a plugin for increased ease of use!